slackapi/bolt-python/docs/_future/getting_started_future.md

 ### Limitations

-Bolt for Python supports app development using next-gen platform features like Functions, Workflows and tools such as the Slack CLI alongside all current generally available Slack Platform features.
+Bolt for Python supports app development using next-gen platform features like <a href="/bolt-python/future/concepts#functions" target="_blank">Functions</a>, <a href="/bolt-python/future/concepts#manifest-workflows" target="_blank">Workflows</a> and tools such as the Slack CLI alongside all current generally available Slack Platform features.

 #### We do not yet support